 My findings suggest that on average, parents who are on the margin of incarceration in Colombia are likely to reduce their child's educational attainment if they instead remain in the household.
-Research shows that removing a violent parent or negative role model from the household can create a safer environment for a child (Johnson, 2008; Jaffee et al., 2003).
-Criminal parents may also deplete economic resources, and the economic contribution of defendants is likely to be small; Mueller-Smith (2015) finds that in the US, only one third to two-fifths of incarcerated parents were employed before being charged.
-Parental incarceration may also limit the intergenerational transmission of violence, substance abuse, and crime.4 Lastly, parental incarceration may result in the child being placed with an alternative caregiver who has better resources to care for the child.
-Indeed, I find that after the episode of parental incarceration, children often move in with their grandparents.
-They are also more likely to move to a household not in SISBEN, suggesting an improvement
+Research shows that removing a violent parent or negative role model from the household can create a safer environment for a child (Jaffee et al., 2003; Johnson, 2009).
+Criminal parents may also deplete economic resources, and the economic contribution of defendants is likely to be small; Mueller-Smith (2015) finds that in the US, only one-third to two-fifths of incarcerated parents were employed before being charged.
+Parental incarceration may also reduce the intergenerational transmission of violence, substance abuse, and crime.
+Lastly, parental incarceration may result in the child being placed with an alternative caregiver who has better resources to care for the child.
+Indeed, I find that after an episode of parental incarceration, children often move in with their grandparents.
+They are also more likely to move to a household not in SISBEN, which suggests an improvement in economic conditions.